saisri-24/Week-2-Babysoc-/Part 1/README.md

 ---

+## How This Fits into My Learning Journey

+Working with **Icarus Verilog** and **GTKWave** has been an important milestone in my SoC design journey:

+- Gained **hands-on practice** with digital design simulation.
+- Strengthened my ability to **write and debug testbenches**.
+- Learned how to **visualize digital signals as waveforms**.
+- Built a strong foundation for progressing toward **RTL design, synthesis, and physical design**.

+The BabySoC project gave me the opportunity to **connect theory with practice**, making SoC concepts more concrete and approachable.

+---

 ## Conclusion
 The **BabySoC project** shows how open-source hardware can be both **educational and practical**.
 With a lightweight RISC-V CPU, a PLL for precise clocking, and a 10-bit DAC for analog interfacing, BabySoC is an excellent platform for learning the fundamentals of SoC design.